1987 12 Hours of Sebring

 The 12 Hours of Sebring Grand Prix of Endurance, was the third round of the 1987 IMSA GT Championship and was held at the Sebring International Raceway, on March 21, 1987.
 Victory overall went to the No. 86 Bayside Disposal Racing Porsche 962 driven by Jochen Mass and Bobby Rahal.

+The Sebring circuit had been changed considerably, eliminating much of the concrete apron and moving the track away from the 2 runways.
+The circuit had been shortened from 4.86 to 4.11 mi.